EWOC Newsletter: Onward into 2023

 Week in Labor History 📚

-February 12, 1968 – 1,300 sanitation workers represented by AFSCME local 1733 begin striking in Memphis, TN.
-The strike began after two union workers were killed on the job, and ultimately lasted for 64 days.
-Today it is best remembered for the involvement of Martin Luther King, Jr, who was assassinated while visiting Memphis to support the workers.
-In the end the union won several important concessions from the city, and the strike remains a turning point for labor activism in Tennessee.
+Feb.
+12, 1968: More than 1,300 sanitation workers represented by AFSCME local 1733 begin striking in Memphis, Tennessee.
+The strike began after two union workers were killed on the job and ultimately lasted for 64 days.
+It is best remembered today for the involvement of Dr. Martin Luther King, Jr., who was assassinated while visiting Memphis to support the workers.
+In the end, the union won several important concessions from the city, and the strike remains a turning point for labor activism in Tennessee.

 Solidarity,